 The weapons are stabilized using gyroscopes, enabling the vehicles to open fire accurately on the move, and are also equipped with insulating thermal jackets to reduce gun-barrel warping caused by uneven thermal expansion, bore evacuators to minimise fumes entering the crew compartment, and sometimes muzzle brakes to minimise the effect of recoil on accuracy and rate of fire.

 Traditional range finding methods have been replaced with laser rangefinding methods.
 Modern tanks also use sophisticated light intensification and thermal imaging equipment to improve fighting capability at night, in poor weather and in smoke.
 The accuracy of modern tank guns is pushed to the mechanical limit by computerised fire-control systems.

 Where are they headed?

-In a world where asymmetrical warfare is becoming more and more common, the role of tank vs. tank combat is becoming diminished.
+In a world where asymmetrical warfare is becoming more and more common, the tank vs. tank combat is rare.
 Tanks work in concert with infantry in urban warfare by deploying them ahead of the platoon.
 When engaging enemy infantry, tanks can provide covering fire on the battlefield.
 Conversely, tanks can spearhead attacks when infantry are deployed in personnel carriers.
 Critics however point out to modern day’s armour vulnerability and huge operating costs compared to lighter vehicles that, they say, could fulfill the same battlefield tasks just as effectively, only much more cheaply.
 The US Army revealed that it has plans to replace the modern day MBT with lighter vehicles, covered in “smart” armour.